Pre-K Activities That Teach Letter Recognition

 • Build phonological awareness: Focus on rhyming, syllables, and phonemic awareness before introducing letters.

-• Isolate and review letters: Teach one letter at a time and review previously learned letters for reinforcement.
+• Isolate and review letters: Teach one letter at a time, or small groups of letters, and review previously learned letters for reinforcement.

 • Use tactile materials: Engage students with materials like glitter glue, sand, and play dough.